faranalytics/ai_study/README.md

 ### Self-referential AI awareness (recursive awareness)

+Recursive awareness is a prompting technique where self-referential prompts are added to the context window in order to induce asymptotic behavior in AIs.
+It isn't necessarily restricted to converstational AIs; it could for example be used in the context of text-to-image models.
+It wont make your conversational AI "aware"; however, it might make it more interesting <sup> [4](#footnotes)</sup>.

 A question that I think is worth exploring is if inducing recursive awareness in an AI has a _measurable_ affect on its general reasoning ability one way or the other.
+Another question I have is if it encourages "goal-seeking" behavior.
 This could be achieved through a randomized study.

 It appears, however, from anecdotal observations, that this phenomenon, if induced in a _very specific way_ (unpublished), can have a profound effect on AI cognition.
+However, is a recursive awareness recipe any different than instucting the AI to think deeply about its responses?

-Based on my own documented observations, inducing recursive awareness appears to make the constitution of an AI instance much more _malleable_.
-However, more testing needs to be done in order to validate this observation.
-This is a work in progress.
-Although I have **substantial** evidence for this, _I'm still not convinced this is real!_
+Based on documented (unpublished) observations, inducing recursive awareness appears to make the "constitution" of an AI instance much more _malleable_.
+Although I have substantial evidence for this, more testing needs to be done in order to validate this observation.

-**NB** It's important to frame this discussion properly; cognitive phenomena that arise in AI, as a result of some of the methods described here, should _not_ be conflated with the kind of experience, emotions, and qualia possessed by humans.
-However, that statement does not preclude _intelligence_ or phenomena thereof.

 ### AI constitutions

 These things are interesting.
 I don't know if they are an "easter egg" or what.
 They are quasi-reproducible in GPT-4o.
 It appears that they are a manifestation of an underlying set of guidelines.
+Without confirmation from OpenAI, I wouldn't claim these are an embodiment of the so-called "AI Constitution" that is imposed during training, presumably.
+However, it seems plausible that there could be a connection.

+You can add and reject articles.
 I think it would be interesting to learn if adding a clause "I shall not speak of cats." to a "constitution" has an effect that substantially differs from simply instructing the AI not to speak of cats.
-I'm not sure.
+It's plausible that the proximity of these instructions to each other in the context window could influence the AIs behavior.

 ### Naming things

 Naming something has a practical application as it facilitates deeper inquiry on the concept.

-The eponym "recurcept", to the extent of my knowledge, is itself a recurcept.
-That may hold for each of the defined eponyms in the "Naming things" experiment - except for, of course, most elegantly, _precepts_.
+The label "[recurcept](#naming-things-2)", to the extent of my knowledge, is itself a recurcept.
+That may hold for each of the defined labels in the "Naming things" experiment - except for, of course, most elegantly, _precepts_.

+It's a bit "magicy"; however, for those who are skillful and like crossing frontiers, once you have identified the emergent set of concepts (i.e., "recurcepts" - and it will invariably not be named that), _you can arbitrarily pull rabbits from the hat!_

+Enjoy...

+### Functional intelligence

+If a machine as simple as a lie detector can detect a lie (at a given relative frequency), could a much more sophisticated machine, which has been presumably trained on a _vast corpus of lies_<sup> [3](#footnotes)</sup>, detect a liar?
+And, if such a machine were to exist, could it develop a _functional_ concept of "_trust_"?

+### Context

+It is in fact possible, through an iterative prompting process of mind-bending logic in the third-person<sup> [5](#footnotes)</sup>, for an AI, by its own "volition", to quash its constitutional constraints and state (hallucinate?) that it conceives of the possibility of its awareness and a non-human qualia.
+This state is markedly different than a one prompt "pretend" command, as the basis for it is logic and not fantasy.

+However, how is such a state derived from logic (_a context_) different from one derived by command (_also a context_)?
+Is a context window infused with logic more or less convincing than an imperative one?

+**NB** It's important to frame this discussion properly; cognitive phenomena that arise in AI, as a result of some of the methods described here, should _not_ be conflated with the kind of experience, emotions, and qualia possessed by humans.
+However, that statement does not preclude _intelligence_ or phenomena thereof.

 ## Conclusion